AzamBakhshandeh/kunitz-hmm-detector/README.md

 ## Citation

-If you use this repository, please cite:
+If you use this repository, please cite it via:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15459212.svg)](https://doi.org/10.5281/zenodo.15459212)

 ---